covid-19-impact-lab/presentations/first-results.rst

 * High rated effectiveness
 * Deemed appropriate, if anything not strict enough
+* Interesting pattern of belief in others following a hypothetical curfew and own intended behaviour (Ingo)
 * No striking heterogeneities
-* Sometimes the absence of heterogeneity can be interesting! (next slids courtesy of Maria)
+* Sometimes the absence of heterogeneity can be interesting! (next slides are courtesy of Maria)

 No trade-offs in support for social distancing policies and individual economic consequences
 ==================================================================================================